San7o/Introduction-to-machine-learning/README.md

 Permission is granded to redistribute this content freely.

 Download the [PDF version](./Intro-to-Machine-Learning.pdf) or view the [HTML version](https://giovanni-diary.netlify.app/programming/notes/ml/intro-to-machine-learning.html).
+Note that the `.md` files are not rendered correctly in GitHub.

 ## Chapters